adimit/werti/docs/NewActivity.markdown

 ... is not too straightforward at the moment.

+_ATTENTION!
+ACHTUNG!
+ATTENZIONE!_ The entire procedure is under heavy development.
+This document might become deprecated the moment you read it.

 ## 1. Create a Class implementing org.werti.client.tasks.Task

 Your class will serve as the part of the graphical interfaces written in